davejacobs/letters/README.md

 See the [full documentation](http://lettersrb.com/api) for examples and more detailed explanations.

+### Options available to all methods ###

+Some options are available to all methods:

+- `message`: Print out the specified message as the method is being called.
+- `line_no`: Print out the line number where a method is called as it is being called

+You can easily set these for an entire project using global configuration if you wish (see below).

 ### Configuration ###

 For maximum productivity, you can tune and tweak each Letters method to fit your own tastes.
 Want to name put files somewhere else?
 No problem.
 Don't like YAML?
 Default `f` to use Pretty Print instead!
 The world of defaults is your oyster.